 - Introduction:

--It would be inconsistent to believe that justification during the Old Covenant was on the basis of keeping the Law and that in the New Covenant it is by the grace of God apart from the merit of all works.
-Both Testaments proclaim the message of mankind's universal depravity (1 Kings 8:46; Psalm 14; Romans 3:9-23).
-If we had to earn a right standing before God by performing good deeds, then nobody on earth would be going to heaven because God requires perfect obedience to the Law (Deuteronomy 27:26; Galatians 3:10; James 2:10).
-There is no transition of justification by works to grace through faith recorded in the Scriptures.
+-It would be inconsistent to believe that justification during the Old Covenant was on the basis of keeping the Law and that, in the New Covenant, it is by the grace of God apart from works of merit.
+Both assert the sinfulness of mankind (1 Kings 8:46; Psalm 14:1-2; Romans 3:9-23).
+If we had to earn a right standing before God by performing good deeds even in part, then no one on earth would be going to heaven because he requires perfect obedience and no one lives up to that standard of righteousness (Deuteronomy 27:26; Galatians 3:10).
+The penalty for sin is death, and the genealogies of the Old Testament bear this point out.

 - Abraham And King David In Romans Chapter Four: